-From 2004 to 2016 he has lived and worked in Berlin, Lanzarote, Paris, Los Angeles, and London.
+From 2004 to 2016 Klaus has lived and worked in Berlin, Lanzarote, Paris, Los Angeles, and London.
 He currently lives and works between his birthplace Duesseldorf and London.

 Terms & Conditions